yashsriram/alieneffects-13r3/README.md

 # Alien Effects for Alienware 13 R3

-## Disclaimer

-* All the information here is obtained via trail and error reverse engineering, because the alienware lights software doesn't seem to be opensource
-* There is no conclusive evidence that these methods are the best way to go
-* But they do work and did no harm to my system until now

 ## Introduction

 Alienware 13 R3 has 8 configurable light zones as listed in the table below.